 It is the best example I know of the key theme of Isaiah 29:13--passion, enthusiasm, and vitality in study and prayer.
 "The letters of Torah are drained of their power when recited by rote, without correct contemplative attention.
 The potential divinity of each and every speech act can be unlocked only through focus and intention."
 (Rabbi Ariel Evan Mayse)

 Below are some favorite niggunim led by Rabbi Menachem Schneerson (1902-1994).
-Elie Wiesel's novel Gates of the Forest helped me understand them, since a chapter in the novel is based on Wiesel's conversations with Schneerson.
+Elie Wiesel's novel Gates of the Forest helped me understand their content and context, since a chapter in the novel is based on Wiesel's conversations with Schneerson.
 The book's plot centers on a Holocaust survivor who ends up in New York, attending Hasidic farbrengen.
 He meets with the Rebbe, decrying God's role in the Holocaust and chastising the Rebbe for the simplicity and meritless conviction of the farbrengen.
 The Rebbe responds:

 "Do you want me to stop praying and start shouting?
 Who says that power comes from a shout rather than a prayer?
 Do you think I have no eyes to see or ears to hear?
 That my heart doesn't revolt?
 That I have no desire to give rein to my sorrow and disappointment?